 " Rape and sexual violence are crimes that take away an individual's power.
 It is important not to compound this experience by pressuring your friend to take steps they are not ready for or do not want to do.

-This content provided in part by www.futureswithoutviolence.org
+This content provided in part by www.futureswithoutviolence.org (Links to an external site.) and Campus card Final-2401.pdf

 IT'S ON US!